terenyib/cat_and_mouse/README.md

 ### US-6
 As a cat
-I want to check if I can catch a mouse when there is no dog between us, and mouse is two jumps ahead So that I will know that I can catch the mouse
+I want to check if I can catch a mouse when the dog is out of the way, and mouse is two jumps ahead So that I will know that I can catch the mouse

 #### UAT-6.1